 A flat wash makes up a majority of watercolor painting; it’s such a basic technique that you don’t even realize you’re doing it.
 Simply dip your brush in water and paint and then spread it over your intended surface.
 (This is called a wash.)
 The important thing to remember is to make sure that your color looks even—a flat wash should appear as a single, solid hue on your paper.
 We use the flat wash in our demonstration of how to paint watercolor flowers.

-This step-step-tutorial shows you how to create a flat wash.
+This step-by-step tutorial shows you how to create a flat wash.

 Wet on Dry